stevenzhujr/Website/content/projects/pingpong.md

 **Software**: Using AntiMicroX, we mapped the PS4 controls to keyboard commands.
 Afterwards, we used a serial monitor emulator, PuTTY in order to ensure every keyboard command was immediately sent to the arduino.
 The arduino then reads the keyboard commands from PuTTY and executes them.

 **Hardware**: The entire system is powered using a 12V power supply.
-We designed a mosfet circuit to act as a switch for the spindle motors and used the enabler pins on the motor driver to control current to the Nema 17 stepper motors.
+We designed a mosfet circuit to act as a switch for the spindle motors and used the arduino to control the Nema 17 stepper motors.

 ### Equipment
 - Arduino Uno